 This recipe is a fusion of two dishes: a Vietnamese pork dish (Thit Lo'n Rim) flavoured with lemon grass and cinnamon and a sweet Thai pork dish (Moo Wan) with palm sugar.
 Mildly aromatic and sweet, it goes very well with steamed rice.
-Dishes like these are very well favoured by the Southeast Asian countries and there's bound to be a similar dish in every country.
+Dishes like these are very well favoured in Southeast Asia and there's bound to be a similar dish in every country.

 My husband always likes boiled eggs in dishes with sauces so I serve them on the side here.
 After peeling, they are briefly steeped in the sauce before serving to make the egg whites absorb some flavour and colour.
 A simple vegetable dish and freshly steamed, piping hot rice will complete the meal.

 500 gms. of pork belly slices, sliced into 3cm. long pieces